5 Easiest Calisthenics Skills Everybody Can Learn

 #5 The free-standing handstand

 The last and probably the hardest skill on this list is the handstand.
 Learning the handstand can be quite a challenge because it requires a lot of time and practice before you master it.
 The handstand is not even that difficult because you need so much strength.
 No, you really need a lot of balance.
-It will probably take you a couple of weeks to master it but believe me it is worth it.
+It will probably take you a couple of months to master it but believe me it is worth it.
 A solid straight handstand is really beneficial in calisthenics.
+If you are interested in learning this impressive skill, please read my whole dedicated article on learning the handstand.